ServerNinja/kubernetes-vagrant/README.md

 # IP Addressing / Configuration:
 IMPORTANT: This work exposes your vagrant nodes to the bridged network of your computer.
 This means that they will run on the same IP subnet / range as your computer.

-Edit the Vagrantfile and configure the node info hash at the top to use IP addresses that are friendly with your local network.
-At this time the "mac" address fields are required but will change in the future.
+Edit the settings.yml file and configure the node settings for each hostname at the top to use IP addresses that are friendly with your local network.

+NOTE: Currently this project only supports a single master at this time

 Examples
 ```
-dictNodeInfo = {
-  'node0' => {
-      'ip'       => "192.168.1.60",
-      'mac'      => "08002799F0D4",
-      'hostname' => "k8s-master-1",
-      'role'     => "master"
-  },
-  'node1' => {
-      'ip'       => "192.168.1.61",
-      'mac'      => "080027F69436",
-      'hostname' => "k8s-worker-1",
-      'role'     => "worker"
-  },
-  'node2' => {
-      'ip'       => "192.168.1.62",
-      'mac'      => "080027D8A361",
-      'hostname' => "k8s-worker-2",
-      'role'     => "worker"
-  },
-}
+node_info:
+  MasterNode1:
+      ip: 192.168.1.60
+      #mac: 08002799F0D4 # <=== Optional Mac Address
+      role: master       # <=== Must be either "master" or "worker"
+      memory: 4096       # <=== Default to 1024 if not defined
+      cpus: 1            # <=== Default to 1 if not defined
+  WorkerNode1:
+      ip: 192.168.1.61
+      role: worker
+      memory: 4096
+  WorkerNode2:
+      ip: 192.168.1.62
+      role: worker
+      memory: 4096
 ```

-Edit the "bride order" just below this so that vagrant knows which adapters to bridge networking to.
+In the "Network Settings" section, edit the "net_bride order" just below this so that vagrant knows which adapters to bridge networking to.
 Use the following section in the official Vagrant documentation to understand how this works: https://www.vagrantup.com/docs/networking/public_network#default-network-interface

 Example:
 ```
-bridgeOrder = [
+net_bridge_order:
-  "en0: Wi-Fi (Wireless)",
+  - "en0: Wi-Fi (Wireless)"
-]
 ```

 # Building Cluster